-Primary hyperoxaluria type 1 (PH1) is a progressive genetic disease which is potentially life-threatening, and often presents with kidney stones.1-3
+Primary hyperoxaluria type 1 (PH1) is a rare, progressive, inherited metabolic stone disease that is potentially life-threatening, and often presents with kidney stones.1-3

 See how PH1 can be life-threatening2